Selected for the Masters Trajectory Drawing 2022-2023 of the

 About my drawings

-A pencil is a good medium for me to capture these moments.
-I can draw hard and soft and everything in between, I can blur and sharpen and everything in between, and I can draw thick and thin and everything in between.
-The point is refined and close to my hand.
-There is instant action-reaction, which gives me focus and also peace of mind.
+Pencil is a good medium for me to capture these moments.
+The tip is refined and sits close to my hand.
+There is direct action-reaction, which gives me focus and also peace of mind.
+I can do hard and soft and everything in between, I can blur and sharpen and everything in between and I can do thick and thin and everything in between.

-In terms of profession, she chooses theater until 2001.
-She trains actors at the Acting School of the Utrecht School of the Arts.
+In terms of profession, she chooses theater, until 2001: training actors at the Faculty of Drama of the Utrecht School of the Arts.